-Get in the mood for Valentine’s Day with our list of the 21 greatest on-screen romances of the 21st century.
+Want to restore your faith in love?
+Here are the 21 greatest on-screen romances of the 21st century.

 When it comes to romance movies, we know you have a lot to choose from.
-This Valentine’s Day, raise the bar a little and choose from our list of the greatest on-screen romances of the 21st century.
+Instead of watching the average romance, raise the bar a little and choose from our list of the greatest on-screen romances of the 21st century.

 For as long as people have made movies, they have made movies about love – and there’s a reason for that.
 There’s something very unique about the experience of watching two people fall in love on the screen.
 Romance films offer a gratifying escape that allows us to fall in love with people and places we’ll never visit.
 They also offer us a mirror to better understand and revisit our own memories of falling in and out of love.